-- 14. Parts and score should be published by the same publisher in the same edition. - 15.
-For each grade (4, 5, or 6) music selection, equal numbers of (1, 2, or 3) grade music must be played.
+14. Parts and score should be published by the same publisher in the same edition.

+15. For every grade (4, 5, or 6) selection, an equal number of grades (1, 2, and 3) music must be played.
 More medium and easy grade music is encouraged, and you may devote more time to grades 1, 2, and 3 than to grades 4, 5, and 6.
 If you have an odd number of titles, you are required to program more selections of grade 1-3 repertoire, rather than 4-6.
 For example, if your program has 9 titles in total, 5 must be graded 1-3, and the remaining 4 can be chosen from grades 4-6.
 All middle school, high school and adult/community groups must include at least one grade 1 and one grade 2 selection.
-Concert bands may perform one selection from the Dennis Zeisler Memorial Masterworks List and this composition will not affect the grade of difficulty balance in the list of program selections.
-Additionally, if a director chooses a Masterworks selection, it will not impact the publishing house rules and limitations.
-The TOTAL length of programming must remain the same.
 In grading music, please use the following as a guideline:

-Grade 1 - For beginners in their first year

-Grade 2 - Easy music for second and third year players

-Grade 3 - For intermediate level students and junior high or high school

-Grade 4 - For advanced high school musicians

-Grade 5 - Difficult - Generally for college musicians

-Grade 6 - Very difficult
+Grade 1 - For beginners in their first year Grade 2 - Easy music for second and third year players Grade 3 - For intermediate level students and junior high or high school Grade 4 - For advanced high school musicians Grade 5 - Difficult - Generally for college musicians Grade 6 - Very difficult

-- 16. Your program must be confined to selections no longer than (10) ten minutes including solos with the following exception: you may program one piece that is up to (15) fifteen minutes as long as your program features more grade 1-3 pieces than 4-6 pieces.
-(If you have an even number of selections on your program and you wish to play a piece that is longer than ten minutes, you will need to play two more grade 1-3 pieces than 4-6 pieces.) - 17.
-All high school, youth, community, and adult bands are required to include a march (non-arranged) on their concert.
-Middle school bands are encouraged to perform a march as well.
-For a list of recommended march composers, CLICK HERE. - 18.
-The selection of guest conductors is your decision.
+16. Your program must be confined to selections no longer than (10) ten minutes, including solos, with the following exception: you may program one piece that is up to (15) fifteen minutes as long as your program features more grade 1-3 pieces than 4-6 pieces.
+(If you have an even number of selections on your program and you wish to play a piece that is longer than ten minutes, you will need to play two more grade 1-3 pieces than 4-6 pieces.)

+17. The selection of guest conductors is your decision.
 Organizations can have no more than five conductors, including the primary conductor, on their programs.
 In other words, you may have a total of four other conductors besides the regular conductor.
 We recommend that no conductor appear on more than two programs during the same year.
-We ask that you request Midwest approval of conductors and soloists so that the same conductor will not appear on several programs, nor will the same instrument be featured several times.
-The music selected by and for the guest conductors and soloists follows the same policies as the rest of your program. - 19.
-You may include your own student instrumental or vocal soloist or small ensemble.
+We ask that you request Midwest approval of conductors and soloists so that the same conductor will not appear on several programs nor will the same instrument be featured several times.
+The music selected by and for the guest conductors and soloists follows the same policies as the rest of your program.

+18. You may include your own student instrumental or vocal soloist or small ensemble.
 To include any larger ensembles, please apply immediately to The Midwest Clinic Office for permission.

-- 20. Students not regularly enrolled in a school group may not perform with that group except as features. - 21.
-A member of the Board of Directors has been assigned as your liaison.
+19. Students not regularly enrolled in a school group may not perform with that group except as features.

+20. A member of the Board of Directors has been assigned as your liaison.
 He or she will assist you as you plan your program and select your music.
-You can find your board liaison assignment by logging into your account on The Midwest Clinic website and clicking on the Performer Homepage. - 22.
-Each director, in conjunction with the liaison, makes his or her own selection of music governed by the preceding policies.
+You can find your board liaison assignment by logging into your account on The Midwest Clinic website and clicking on the Performer Homepage.

+21. Each director, in conjunction with the liaison, makes his or her own selection of music governed by the preceding policies.
 The Performance Coordinating Committee will examine all the programs and reserves the right to suggest possible additions or deletions, if necessary, to help balance and/or strengthen the clinic program.

-Special Information About Planning Your Program
+Special Information about Planning Your Program